Sometimes, students just plan their own music videos for the fun of it. Here, dancing the Harlem Shake.

 With 18 million people, from 140 countries, speaking approximately 86 different languages, Los Angeles is one of the most diverse cities in the United States.
 As the world’s 15th largest economy, L.A. makes an ideal home for more than 300,000 small entrepreneurial businesses, and its vibrant tech scene produces four times the GDP of Silicon Valley.
 Its reputation as a creative city in media and entertainment is unparalleled, but L.A.’s strengths also extend to sectors such as consulting, finance, health care and consumer products.
 This nexus of industry, creativity and business-creation equals unparalleled access to company visits, guest speakers, mentors and internship opportunities.

-Our student clubs, which represent a wide array of professional, cultural, social and athletic interests, are an essential component of UCLA Anderson’s unique culture.
-Building professional relationships starts here, as students from myriad backgrounds mix business and socializing with tomorrow’s colleagues.
+Students from a broad range of backgrounds mix business and socializing with their colleagues of tomorrow.
+Our student clubs, which represent an array of professional, cultural, social and athletic interests, are an essential component of UCLA Anderson’s unique culture.